Simon Mann: Sandline International

-Mann went on to establish Sandline International with fellow ex-Scots Guards Colonel Tim Spicer in 1996.
+Mann went on to establish Sandline International with fellow ex-Scots Guards colonel Tim Spicer in 1996.
 The company operated mostly in Angola and Sierra Leone, but in 1997 Sandline received a commission from the government of Papua New Guinea to suppress a rebellion on the island of Bougainville and the company came to international prominence, but received much negative publicity following the Sandline affair.
 Sandline International announced the closure of the company's operations on 16 April 2004.
-In an interview on the Today Programme, Mann indicated that the operations in Angola had netted more than £10,000,000.
+In an interview on The Today programme, Mann indicated that the operations in Angola had netted more than £10 million.

-Equatorial Guinea coup attempt
+Equatorial Guinean coup attempt

 On 7 March 2004, Mann and 69 others were arrested in Zimbabwe when their Boeing 727 was seized by security forces during a stop-off at Harare's airport to be loaded with £100,000 worth of weapons and equipment.
 The men were charged with violating the country's immigration, firearms and security laws and later accused of engaging in an attempt to stage a coup d'état in Equatorial Guinea.
-Meanwhile, eight suspected mercenaries, one of whom later died in prison, were detained in Equatorial Guinea in connection with the alleged plot.
+Meanwhile, fourteen suspected mercenaries, one of whom later died in prison, were detained in Equatorial Guinea in connection with the alleged plot.
 Mann and the others claimed that they were not on their way to Equatorial Guinea but were in fact flying to the Democratic Republic of Congo to provide security for diamond mines.
-Mann and his colleagues were put on trial in Zimbabwe, and, on 27 August, Mann was found guilty of attempting to buy arms for an alleged coup plot and sentenced to 7 years imprisonment.
-66 of the others were acquitted.
+Mann and his colleagues were put on trial in Zimbabwe, and, on 27 August, Mann was found guilty of attempting to buy arms for an alleged coup plot and sentenced to seven years’ imprisonment.
+Sixty-six of the others were acquitted.

 On 25 August 2004, Sir Mark Thatcher, son of former British Prime Minister Margaret Thatcher, was arrested at his home in Cape Town, South Africa.
 He eventually pleaded guilty (under a plea bargain) to negligently supplying financial assistance for the plot.
 The 14 men in the mercenary advance guard that were caught in Equatorial Guinea were sentenced to jail for 34 years.

 Among the advance guard was Nick du Toit who claimed that he had been introduced to Thatcher by Mann.
 Investigations later revealed in Mann's holdings' financial records that large transfers of money were made to du Toit, as well as approximately US$2 million coming in from an unknown and untraceable source.
-On 10 September Mann was sentenced to seven years in jail.
+On 10 September, Mann was sentenced to seven years in jail.
 His compatriots received one-year sentences for violating immigration laws and their two pilots got 16 months.
 The group's Boeing 727 was seized, as well as the US$180,000 that was found on board the plane.